Topics included in this article:

 - Creating and Assigning Alert Policies

-- Cut & Save, Share, and Delete Video Clips
+- Save, Share, and Delete Video Clips

-- Console Features and Licensing
+- Console Features & Licensing

 - End User License Agreement